highlights

 current projects

-EIS hosts live and virtual events — including learning sessions, lectures and experts panels — featuring some of the leading figures in education reform.
+EIS hosts live and virtual events - including learning sessions, panels, and UnConferences - featuring both national experts in education research as well as local teachers who are experts in their classrooms.

 policy engagement